Climate-based cucumber planting guide for The Pas, Manitoba

 Main risk: The usual setback here is giving away seasonal margin through late planting, slow early growth, or slower variety choice than the crop really needs.

-How Frost Affects Cucumbers in The Pas
+How Frost Affects Planting Dates for Cucumbers in The Pas

 The Pas usually has about 121 frost-free days, with a typical last spring frost around May 24 and a typical first fall frost around September 22.